ConfederacyOfGaia/Gaia/dms-guide.md

 Once the party defeats the wights and enters the ruins of the tower, they'll find that it is basically a time capsule to 32 years ago: human and dragonborn bodies, who killed each other in battle.
 No orc bodies here.
 Most weapons and the like will be rusted, but there will be a single non-rusted weapon that will turn out to be magical ([Seethe](http://homebrewery.naturalcrit.com/share/ByXYyOVkl7#seethe)).
 There will also be 1d4 gemstones that the wights were drawn to.

-### Bandit Attack

-A wounded commoner on a wildly-running horse comes barrelling into the town.
-The wounded man is crying about being attacked, right outside the city limits.
-He brings the horse right into the common area where the party is finishing up dinner, and the townsfolk swarm to him to help him.
-Several dragonborn run off in the direction he came from, presumably to neutralize the threat.

-The wounded man describes human bandits, not too far out of town.
-This will give the party a chance to either heal the man or follow the dragonborn out to the location of the attack.

-- If they follow the dragonborn (or the man's directions) immediately, they'll come across the dragonborn fighting some human bandits.
-  - They can either help, in which case the dragonborn will need to have words with them, or
-  - Wait until the combat is over -- some of the humans will escape, and the dragonborn will not follow, allowing the party to follow to the bandit's camp.
-- If the party decides to follow later, they'll find evidence of a battle on the road, and a DC 15 Survival check will allow them to follow the bandits that escaped to their camp.

-The bandit camp will contain 6-8 bandits, 3 of them injured by their scuffle with the dragonborn.
-They will be aggressive and violent immediately.
-If the party defeats them, they'll find a chest containing a 154 gilders and 24 bits, along with enough jerkins and martial weapons (shortswords and battle axes) to outfit a band of 12 humans and their rations and supplies.

 ### Abandoned Ruins

 An old abandoned ruin sits deep in the woods, several days journey from the town.
 It is inhabited by ***grung***, who the party encounters gradually over the course of the adventure, which should span several days.